Emacs's Customization Tutorial

 Emacs has a textual GUI system for setting user preferences .
-It lets you customize emacs without needing to know much emacs lisp.
-You can call it by 【Alt+x customize】.
-Try it.
-You can just use the mouse and click buttons to change emacs's many complex settings.
+It lets you customize emacs without needing to know emacs lisp.

 (custom-set-variables ;; custom-set-variables was added by Custom. ;; If you edit it by hand, you could mess it up, so be careful. ;; Your init file should contain only one such instance. ;; If there is more than one, they won't work right. '(abbrev-mode t) '(auto-save-default nil) '(comment-column 2) '(current-language-environment "UTF-8") '(default-input-method "latin-1-prefix") '(ffap-newfile-prompt t) '(font-lock-maximum-decoration 2) '(indicate-empty-lines nil) '(initial-major-mode (quote text-mode)) '(initial-scratch-message "") ;; … )

-Emacs also generates the following related to syntax coloring:
+When you use custom, emacs may also generates the following related to font or syntax coloring.

 (custom-set-faces ;; custom-set-faces was added by Custom. ;; If you edit it by hand, you could mess it up, so be careful. ;; Your init file should contain only one such instance. ;; If there is more than one, they won't work right. '(completions-common-part ((t (:inherit default :foreground "red")))) '(diredp-compressed-file-suffix ((t (:foreground "#7b68ee")))) '(diredp-ignored-file-name ((t (:foreground "#aaaaaa")))) '(isearch ((((class color) (min-colors 88) (background light)) (:background "black" :foreground "white")))) '(show-paren-match ((((class color) (background light)) (:background "azure2")))))

 ( thanks to Per Abrahamsen)